-Negative Airflow Cells - C-7 & C-8, Northwest cells 21-24, SI-21, and all of new East addition.
+Negative Airflow Cells - C-7 & C-8, Northwest cells 21-24, and all of new East addition (EI-25 through EI-38).

-All inmates will be screened at the time of booking by the Registered Nurse (RN), using the Intake Medical Screening Form.
+All inmates will be screened at the time of booking by a Registered Nurse (RN), using the Intake Medical Screening Form.

-- Any inmate suspected of having any infectious or communicable disease noted above, will immediately be reported to appropriate medical staff.
-Depending on the type of disease and until confirmation of the problem, in addition to accordance with appropriate recommendations, the inmate may be housed in a single person cell or negative airflow cell. - a.
-The gauges located at any negative airflow cell will be checked, once each shift, by the module deputy to ensure these cells remain in a negative airflow state.
-Any problems will be reported immediately to Maintenance and a work order will be submitted.
-These checks will be documented on the Module Recap. - Gauge should read between 0.15 & 0.20.
-Any other reading requires action; see "Monitoring of Negative Air Flow Gauges in the Custody Bureau, Maintenance section of Sheriff's Office intranet site.
+- 1. Any inmate suspected of having any infectious or communicable disease noted above, will immediately be reported to appropriate medical staff.
+Depending on the type of disease and until confirmation of the problem, in addition to accordance with appropriate recommendations, the inmate may be housed in a single person cell or negative airflow cell. - 2.
+Should an inmate exhibit or verbalize any known airborne communicable disease, the deputies are to immediately use precautions by placing a mask on the inmate and use universal precautions. - a.
+If an inmate is placed in a cell, a warning sign will be posted on the door for all other staff to view. - b.
+The on-duty Jail Operations Lieutenant will be notified and will initiate the following:

 CHAPTER 2 ADMINISTRATIVE 244.
-Communicable Diseases Page: 3 of 4 Revision Date: 1/2017 Review Date: 1/2019
+Communicable Diseases Page: 3 of 6 Revision Date: 2/2019 Review Date: 1/2020 i.

-- 2. Should an inmate exhibit or verbalize any known airborne communicable disease, the deputies are to immediately use precautions by placing a mask on the inmate and use universal precautions. - a.
-If an inmate is placed in a cell, a warning sign will be posted on the door for all other staff to view. - b.
-The on-duty Jail Operations Lieutenant will be notified and will initiate the following: - i.
 Consult with the health care provider's Administrator.
 The health care provider's Administrator will consult with the Local Health Officer/Public Health Officer on all inmates with reportable illnesses and whenever a condition of multiple spread occurs.
 Contact: